-The European University of Post-Industrial Cities (UNIC) consists of eight universities situated in different countries throughout Europe, representing eight different post-industrial cities.
+The European University of Post-Industrial Cities (UNIC) consists of ten universities situated in different countries throughout Europe, representing ten different post-industrial cities.

-Founded in 1993, Koç University has quickly become one of the most prestigious universities in Turkey with over 8095 students.
+Founded in 1993, Koç University has quickly become one of the most prestigious universities in Türkiye with over 9062 students.

 Often cited as one of the best universities in Ireland, the majestic campus of the University College Cork is home to 21,000 students.